-If show demands do not require a separate buyer, the duties are does basic shopping, buying, and returns, assists with research and phoning, can do costume breakdown and aging, can do laundry, ironing, sewing skills and costume maintenance, may assist with fittings and alterations.
+If show demands do not require a separate buyer, the duties are to do basic shopping, buying, and returns, assist with research and phoning, can do costume breakdown and aging, can do laundry, ironing, sewing skills, and costume maintenance may assist with fittings and alterations.

 Hair Department Head

-A hair department head designs all of the hairstyles for the show and manages a team of hairdressers that help with the implementation and maintenance of the design vision for the principal cast, background actors, stunt performers, photo doubles, and any other hairstyle that will appear on camera.
+A hair department head designs all of the hairstyles for the show and manages a team of hairdressers that help implement and maintain the design vision for the principal cast, background actors, stunt performers, photo doubles, and any other hairstyles that will appear on camera.

 Makeup Department Head

-The head of the makeup department is NOT to be confused with the key makeup artist, who is in fact the makeup department second in command.
-It is the Department Head who oversees the makeup design for the entire production and ensures continuity throughout filming.
+The head of the makeup department is NOT to be confused with the key makeup artist, who is, in fact, the makeup department’s second in command.
+The Department Head oversees the makeup design for the entire production and ensures continuity throughout filming.

-For special or hard to produce looks, they will often apply makeup to lead and other principal actors.
+They will often apply makeup to lead and other principal actors for special or hard-to-produce looks.

 Special Makeup Effects

-Makeup and prosthetics are used by special makeup effects artists to recreate wounds, defects, and supernatural features.
+Special makeup effects artists use makeup and prosthetics to recreate wounds, defects, and supernatural features.
 Basic film makeup can be combined with knowledge of advanced makeup techniques for more dramatic effects.

-The makeup effects artist usually works in conjunction with the hair stylist, standard makeup artist, the special effects coordinator and/or costume designer.
-Makeup Effects artists are also responsible for proper skin care before and after removal of special cosmetic products and prosthetics.
+The makeup effects artist usually works in conjunction with the hair stylist, standard makeup artist, special effects coordinator, and/or costume designer.
+Makeup Effects artists are also responsible for proper skin care before and after the removal of special cosmetic products and prosthetics.